 Day 2 – Granada and the Alhambra Palaces

-The Alhambra Palace was one of the greatest architectural wonders of the world when it was created in the 13th &14th centuries.
-It remains so today and is one of Spain's premier tourist destinations.
-The complex is just a short walk up from our hotel and we are likely to time our visit for soon after breakfasts.
-After the visit our walk will to take us to the cave houses of Sacromonte and back to Plaza San Nicolas.
-The views across to the mountains and the Alhambra are just stunning.
-We may have a late lunch here before descending through the ol Moorish quarter of the the Albaicin on route to the station for the late afternoon train to Antequera.
+The Alhambra Palace was one of the greatest architectural wonders of the world when created in the 13th &14th centuries.
+It remains so today and is one of Europe’s premier tourist destinations.
+Our favourite (and less busy) time to visit is the early evening of Day 1.
+This leaves more time for our city walk on Day 2 and there is so much to experience.
+Our walk takes us to the cave houses of Sacromonte with visits to some of the lesser known ‘gems of Granada’ on the way.
+On the walk back to Plaza San Nicolas the views across to the mountains and the Alhambra are just stunning.
+We may have a late lunch here before descending through the Moorish quarter of the the Albaicin on route to the station for the late afternoon train to Antequera.

 Walking time.
 Up to 4 Hours

 Day 3 – Antequera and El Torcal

 Antequera is almost undiscovered by tour groups but has an astonishing amount of monuments, all dominated by a Moorish castle.
 In the distance, the 4,000 ft. high karstic plateau of El Torcal can be seen and is the main reason for our visit.
 It is difficult to believe that the whole area was under the sea one hundred million years ago.
 Since then it has been sculptured by nature into the most incredible display of rock formations, the background for our truly ‘once in a lifetime’ walk.
 We have a choice of routes to get the very best out of our visit to this truly remakable location.
 We stay for two nights in the historic centre of the town.
 Walking time up to 5 Hours